-It is expected that each team be comprised of a multidisciplinary team of 10 staff.
-CTI Teams will include 1 FTE Team Leader, 1 FTE Registered Nurse/Licensed Practical Nurse, 3 FTE Mental Health Professionals, and
+Upstate CTI Team 7 staff comprised of 1 FTE Team Leader, 1 FTE Registered Nurse/Licensed Practical Nurse, 1 FTE Mental Health

-5 FTE Care Managers.
+Professionals, and 4 FTE Care Managers.
 It is recommended that CTI Teams hire one (1) to two (2) Peer Specialists in the role of Care Manager.
-The CTI Team will serve a capacity of 130 individuals.
+The CTI Team will serve a capacity of 80 individuals per month.